 The grant was awarded to a project named "CISE-ALERT" coordinated by France (SGMer) and implemented by a consortium comprising authorities from Bulgaria (EAMA), Italy (ADM, ASI), Greece (HMOD), France (SHOM, DNGCD, MTE), Slovenia (SMA) and Portugal (DGPM, MDN), and, as partner authorities, from Finland (Finnish Border Guard) and the Netherlands (Ministry of Infrastructure and Water Management).
-With a duration of 24 months starting from 1 November 2022, the project aims to launch CISE as an operational tool to increase the interoperability and enhance the cooperation of the EU actors involved in maritime surveillance operations by reinforcing the sharing of information among them.
-Further information related to the "CISE-ALERT" project can be found on the Linkedin page of the project.
+The project aimed to launch CISE as an operational tool to increase the interoperability and enhance the cooperation of the EU actors involved in maritime surveillance operations by reinforcing the sharing of information among them.
+Further information related to the "CISE-ALERT" project can be found on the website of the project.